Protesters torch political party offices in Basra's fourth night of violence

-BASRA, Iraq (Reuters) - Hundreds of people returned to the streets of Iraq’s southern oil city Basra for a fourth day of violent protests on Thursday, where residents, angry over the neglect of their city’s collapsing infrastructure, set fire to political offices.
+BASRA, Iraq (Reuters) - Hundreds of people took to the streets of Iraq’s southern oil city Basra for a fourth day of violent protests on Thursday, where residents, angry over the neglect of their city’s collapsing infrastructure, set fire to political offices.

-Seven demonstrators have been killed in clashes with security forces and dozens injured since a new wave of protests began on Monday.
+Eight demonstrators have been killed in clashes with security forces and dozens injured since a wave of protests began on Monday.
 Tens of security forces members have also been injured, some by a hand grenade, local health and security officials said.

-Protesters on Thursday targeted several provincial government buildings, setting them on fire, and blocked main roads in the city center.
+Protesters on Thursday targeted several provincial government buildings, setting the headquarters of the local government on fire, and blocked main roads in the city center.

+A protester died on Thursday night from burns sustained during the torching of the government headquarters, health and security sources said.

-They also attacked the offices of the state-run Iraqiya TV and set fire to the headquarters of the ruling Dawa Party, the Supreme Islamic Council and the Badr Organization, whose leaders are all vying to form Iraq’s ruling coalition.
+People attacked the offices of the state-run Iraqiya TV and set fire to the headquarters of the ruling Dawa Party, the Supreme Islamic Council and the Badr Organization, whose leaders are all vying to form Iraq’s ruling coalition.

-Protesters also set fire to the offices of a powerful Shi’ite militia, Asaib Ahl al-Haq, and those of the Hikma Movement about 100 km (60 miles) north of Basra, and stormed the house of the acting head of the provincial council.
+Protesters also set fire to the offices of a powerful Shi’ite Muslim militia, Asaib Ahl al-Haq, and those of the Hikma Movement about 100 km (60 miles) north of Basra, and stormed the house of the acting head of the provincial council.

 The provincial government headquarters was engulfed in flames, local police and military sources said.
 However, no protesters were near the building when the fire broke out in the afternoon, they said.